aseprite/docs/context-bar.md

 (*Work-in-progress*)

 The context bar shows specific options for the active tool.
-Also it changes depending on the state of the active document.
-E.g. when we move the selection.
+It also changes depending on the state of the active document, e.g. when we move the selection.

 ![Context bar](context-bar/contextbar.png)